 2 Corinthians 4:6-8 NKJV

-Maybe, if I don’t make it in missions, I can get a job with a moving company.
-I have lots of experience and I am very good at packing.
+If I don’t make it in missions, I might get a job with a moving company.
+I have lots of experience and am very good at packing.